Rick Majerus: 1994 Team USA

 He was an assistant coach under Don Nelson for the US national team in the 1994 FIBA World Championship, winning the gold medal.

 Majerus left the Utah team after the opening game of the 2000–01 season to rehabilitate his right knee.
 Intending to return after the first week of 2001, Majerus was hospitalized on New Year's Day 2001 due to chest pains.
 Later in January 2001, Majerus announced that he would sit out the rest of the season to recover from his own health problems and to be with his ailing mother.
 He handed over the team to assistant Dick Hunsaker, who guided the team to a 19–10 record and an NIT appearance.
 Majerus then returned to Utah in the fall of 2001.

 Majerus was accused of berating and verbally abuse his players.
 Lance Allred, who wrote about it in his autobiography Longshot: The Adventures of a Deaf Fundamentalist Mormon Kid and His Journey to the NBA, told of his three years at Utah and that Majerus would humiliate him, often targeting his disability—Allred being partially deaf and requiring hearing aids.
 Allred transferred after the 2001–02 season, but Majerus was later "cleared of any wrongdoing."

-He left Utah in January 2004 after 15 seasons and a 323–95 (.773) record, in part to get control of his health; he had previously undergone seven-vessel bypass surgery to his heart in 1989.
-Majerus was known to swim for an hour per day in his years after surgery.
+He left Utah in January 2004 after 15 seasons and a 323–95 (.773) record, in part to get control of his health.